InfuseAI/primehub-site/docs/design/job-submission.md

 ## Default Pod Scheduling

-It is desired to limit the job only run on specific node.
+It is desired to limit the job only run on a specific node.
 We can configure the default `nodeSelector`, `affinity`, `tolerations` for created pod.

 ## Performance Issues

 It is a known issue that there might be some performance issues when `phjob` has more than 10 thousand records.
-For example, job submission page or jupyter spawner page takes longer time to response.
+For example, the job submission page or jupyter spawner page takes a longer time to respond.
 If you notice this situation, please try to delete old `phjob` records and see if it alleviates the situation.

 # FAQ